NAMI HelpLine

 Medication Assisted Treatment (MAT)

-Medication assisted treatment (MAT) is the use of medications in combination with counseling and behavioral therapies for the treatment of substance use disorders.
+Medication assisted treatment (MAT) is the use of medications in combination with counseling and behavioral therapies for the treatment of alcohol use disorder and substance use disorders.
 A combination of medication and behavioral therapies is effective in the treatment of substance use disorders and can help some people to sustain recovery.

 What Is Acamprosate And What Does It Treat?